caseymcgon/NFLPlayoffFantasyFootball/README.md

 # Reproduction

 I use conda to manage my environment (NFL_conda_environment.yml).
-However, deploying a streamlit app requires a requirements.txt, so I've generated that by running 'conda list -e > requirements.txt'
+However, deploying a streamlit app requires a requirements.txt, so I've generated that by running 'conda list --export | grep -v "^#" | sed 's/=/==/g' > requirements.txt' with my conda environment activated

 I use yearly_settings.json to store key dates & info for each year.